 Credit Review: Next MEFA will review your credit.
 They may request additional information at this time.

 MEFA Loan Selection: If your credit has been approved, you’re ready to review your private student loan offers.
 Compare loan terms and costs to determine which is the right one for you.

 Loan Document Completion: Once you choose a student loan, you’re ready to review and sign your loan documents.
 This includes the loan approval disclosure, MEFA loan agreement, Department of Education self-certification, and electronic delivery options.

 Mobile App – You can manage your student loan payments on the go with MEFA’s app, which is available both at the Apple App Store and Google Play.

-Forbearance Available – Forbearance is also an option with MEFA student loans.
+Forbearance Available – Forbearance is also an option with MEFA loans.
 Reasons beyond those listed for deferment include going through a natural disaster or another temporary hardship.

 Video Resources – The MEFA website has tons of educational resources, but some of their best content comes in video form.
-They provide videos on anything from tips for applying to how refinancing with MEFA works.
+They provide videos on anything from tips for applying to how student loan refinancing with MEFA works.